grea09/color/article/article.md

 This standard way of doing have seen multiple improvements over expressiveness like with UCPOP [@penberthy_ucpop:_1992], hierarchical task network to add more user control over sub-plans [@bechon_hipop:_2014], cognition with defeasible reasoning [@garcia_defeasible_2008], or speed with multiple ways to implement the popular fast forward method from state planning [@coles_forward-chaining_2010].
 However, all these variants do not treat the problem of online planning, resilience and soft solving.

 Some other closer works like [@van_der_krogt_plan_2005] treats the problem of online planning by removing big chuncks of the partial plan by identifying incorect trees in the plan.
+This along with heuristic choise of unrefinemment strategies.
 This causes an heavy replanning of the problem even if only one action needed removal.
+This also lead to an exponantial number of plan to consider.
 This is a big problem when trying to adapt a plan with minimal changes due to replanning.

 Indeed, all these problems can affect POP's performance and quality as they can interfere with POP's inner working when the algorithm is able to give an answer at all.

 ![A simple problem that will be used throughout this paper](graphics/problem.svg) {#fig:problem}

 Before continuing, we present a simple example of classical POP execution with the problem represented in figure @fig:problem.
 We did not represent empty preconditions or effects to improve readability.
 Here we have an initial state $I = \langle \emptyset , \{ 1, 2 \} \rangle$ and a goal $G = \langle \{ 3, 4, -5, 6 \}, \emptyset \rangle$ encoded as dummy steps.
 We also introduce actions that are not steps yet but that are provided by $A$.
 The actions $a$, $b$ and  $c$ are normal actions that are useful to achieve the goal.
 The action $t$ is meant to be threatening to the plan's integrity and will generate threats.
-We introduce $u$ as a useless action, $v$ as a toxic action, $w$ as a dead-end action and $x$ as a contradictory action.
+We introduce $u$ and $v$ as a toxic actions, $w$ as a dead-end action and $x$ as a contradictory action.
 These notions will be defined [later](#defects).

 ![Standard POP result to the problem](graphics/pop.svg) {#fig:pop}